Jovem Guarda: History

-Brazilian rock began in 1955, with Bill Halley, with the arrival of artists such as Elvis Presley and Chuck Berry to success, several young people in Brazil began to admire this new style.
+Brazilian rock began in 1955, with Bill Haley, with the arrival of artists such as Elvis Presley and Chuck Berry to success, several young people in Brazil began to admire this new style.
 In 1956 the first Brazilian rock band, The Jordans, appeared.
-In 1957, the singer Celly Campelo, who is now considered the mother of Brazilian rock, appeared.
+In 1957, the singer Celly Campello, who is now considered the mother of Brazilian rock, appeared.
 At the beginning of the 1960s, several Brazilian rock artists and bands began to appear, having a lot of influence from Elvis Presley, Chuck Berry, Jerry Lee Lewis and others.
-In 1963 the song "She Loves You" by British band The Beatles was very successful in Brazil; the chorus "Yeah, Yeah, Yeah" became so popular among young people that the chorus became the name of the first Brazilian youth movement, the rock and roll movement.
+In 1963 the song "She Loves You" by the Beatles was very successful in Brazil; the chorus "Yeah, Yeah, Yeah" became so popular among young people that the chorus became the name of the first Brazilian youth movement, the rock and roll movement.

 "Iê, ie, iê" became very popular throughout Brazil.
 In 1965 TV Record in São Paulo decided to show a program named Jovem Guarda every Sunday.
 The program would present Brazilian rock artists and bands featuring "Iê, iê, iê".
 The Jovem Guarda program was presented by three artists who stood out in Iê, iê, iê, the singers Roberto Carlos and Erasmo Carlos, two of the pioneers of Brazilian rock, and the singer Wanderléa.